-Dietary iron insufficiency is super common especially these days as so many women are on restricted diets for health reasons, are skipping meals because they are on the run, or frankly, due to the rampant number of women with overt or even more often, subtle forms of eating disorders, which can also lead to restrictive eating patterns.
+This is very common especially with so many women are on restricted diets for health reasons, are skipping meals because they are on the run, or frankly, due to the rampant number of women with overt or even more often, subtle forms of eating disorders, which can also lead to restrictive eating patterns.
 While a vegetarian or vegan diet can be very healthy, it does take extra effort to get enough iron in your diet if you’re not getting it from meat sources.
 I treat so many vegans and vegetarians who are chronically tired, come in for an appointment with me thinking it’s their thyroid that’s causing the problem, only to discover it’s iron deficiency anemia.
 The good news is this is easily fixable!

-Heavy periods and dysfunctional uterine bleeding (uterine bleeding for a variety of reasons – usually too much environmental estrogen exposure, but also from uterine fibroids and other gynecologic issues) leads to blood loss that can be heavy enough to cause anemia.
-In this case, it is important to get to the bottom of the underlying hormonal imbalance or problem, while also treating the anemia with increased dietary iron and iron supplementation if severe enough to be causing anemia symptoms.
+Heavy periods and other causes of uterine bleeding, for example, from fibroids) lead to blood loss that can be heavy enough to cause anemia.
+It's important to get to the root causes of underlying hormonal imbalances (and rule out any more serious causes of uterine bleeding!), while also treating the anemia with increased dietary iron and iron supplementation if severe enough to be causing anemia symptoms.

 When my patients come in telling me they are just plain exhausted for no obvious reason, I ask deeply about symptoms to help me target in on the most likely causes, but I generally also order the following tests, which can be obtained from a convention lab or your primary doctor.

 - Thyroid Testing: TSH, Free T4, Free T3, reverse T3, and thyroid antibodies

 - Complete Blood Count: to include hemoglobin, hematocrit, white blood cell count